DIY Ornament Ideas Using Layered Tea

 I've come a long way since kindergarten and over the years, I've made a lot of Christmas ornaments.
 Crafting is a creative outlet for me and a fun way to pull meaningful gifts together for friends and family.
 You've probably made those 'fill your own' ornament bulbs or at least seen them before.
 The 'melted snowman' or 'glitter glue' filled clear bulbs.

-I took inspiration from these crafts and added my love for tea.
+I took inspiration from these crafts and added my love for tea to create a list of DIY ornament ideas that I think you'll love.
 I wasn't sure at first how to make a tea-inspired Christmas ornament, but remembered those layered sand art things I used to make a fairs and carnivals (again, fun, but not something I was putting on display after age 12).
 So, I needed to improve on the idea.

 That led me to my unorganized, overflowing tea stash that is in a box in a cabinet that my husband refuses to even go in.
 You tea freaks know what I'm talking about.
 Some of tea in your stash is so old you're not even sure how old they are or when you'll ever want to brew and actually drink them.
-Well, I pulled mine out and found a lot of cool experimental tea ingredients I used to build Embrew tea blends and got to crafting.
+Well, I pulled mine out and found a lot of cool experimental tea ingredients I used to build Embrew tea blends and got to crafting these DIY ornament ideas.

 How to Make DIY Layered Tea Ornaments in Clear Round Christmas Tree Bulbs.